-6. Monte Carlo Simulations
+6. Monte Carlo simulations

-In this section, several simulations are conducted to assess the finite-sample performance of the proposed PMV test.
-We compare our results with those of the DISCO test, Wilks' lambda test (Wilks) in Wilks (1932), and rank-transformed Wilks' lambda method (RankWilks) in Nath and Pavur (1985).
-All numerical studies described here have been implemented using R. The relevant codes are available on the second author's GitHub page: https://github.com/Oliver9803/PMV_code.
+In this section, several simulations are conducted to assess the finite sample performance of the proposed PMV test.
+We compare our results with the DISCO test, the Wilks' lambda test (Wilks) in Wilks (1932) and the rank

-Throughout our experiments, the p-value of the PMV or DISCO test is obtained using B = 199 permutations.
-We repeat each setting 1,000 times, and report the empirical power or type-I error rate of the various tests.
+Throughout our experiments, the p-value of the PMV or DISCO test is obtained by B=199 permutations.
+We repeat each setting 1000 times and report the empirical power or type-I error rate of different tests.
 In each example, we consider a balanced design with four groups, where the common sample size is denoted by n.